Tajikistan: Politics

 After independence, Tajikistan was plunged into a civil war.
 Factions were supported by foreign countries including Afghanistan, Iran, Pakistan, Uzbekistan and Russia.
 Russia and Iran focused on keeping peace in the warring nation to decrease the chances of U.S. or Turkish involvement.
 Russia backed the pro-government faction and deployed troops from the Commonwealth of Independent States to guard the Tajikistan-Afghan border.
 All but 25,000 of the more than 400,000 ethnic Russians, who were mostly employed in industry, fled to Russia.
 By 1997, the war had ended after a peace agreement between the government and the Islamist-led opposition, and a central government began to take form, with peaceful elections in 1999.

-President of Tajikistan Emomali Rahmon has ruled the country since 1994.

 "Longtime observers of Tajikistan often characterize the country as profoundly averse to risk and skeptical of promises of reform, a political passivity they trace to the country's ruinous civil war," Ilan Greenberg wrote in a news article in The New York Times before the country's November 2006 presidential election.